FormidableLabs/react-live/README.md

 ### &lt;LiveProvider /&gt;

 This component provides the `context` for all the other ones.
 It also transpiles the user’s code!
-It supports these props, while passing all others through to the `children`:
+It supports these props, while passing any others through to the `children`:

 |Name|PropType|Description|
 |---|---|---|